burrows/angular-router/README.md

-# AngularJS Router with Statechart Integration
+# AngularJS Statechart with Routing

-The `$router` object is a wrapper around angular's `$location` service that integrates with a statechart.
-It works by observing changes to the `$location.path()` and `$location.search()` values and triggers a `didRouteTo` action on the `$statechart` based on the matching route.
-Routes are defined with a name and pattern.
-The name of the matching route is passed along with the `didRouteTo` action with the current values of `$location.path()` and `$location.search()`.

-The `didRouteTo` action handler should be defined on the root of your statechart.
-It is responsible for mapping the matching route and search params to a particular state or set of states.
-It should then trigger a transition to the new state(s) using the `goto` method.

-When you want to update the current URL upon entering a new state, the `$router.path()` and `$router.search()` methods can be used to set the current path and search params.

-State concurrency can be managed with the search params.
-The `didRouteTo` action handler can use them to map to an array of states and the `enter` method of each concurrent state can update a corresponding search param.

-If the user changes the browser's URL to something that doesn't match any of the defined routes, then the `didRouteToUnknown` action is sent to the statechart along with the current URL.
+This project contains two angular services: `$router` and `$statechart`.

+The `$router` service is a dead simple router object that is built on top of the `$location` service.
+It allows you define routes as patterns with a callback that is invoked when a URL change matches the pattern.
+You can also set the current route and params on the `$router` to cause it to update the browser's URL.

+The `$statechart` service is a wrapper around the [statechart.js](https://github.com/burrows/statechart.js) project.
+It allows you to easily define a statechart to manage the state of your angular application.
+Additionally, it enhances the `State` objects to give them a hook into the `$router` service.
+You can define routes directly on your states using the `route` method and the internal wiring is hooked up for you automatically.
+When states with a defined route are entered, the URL is automatically updated and when URL changes are detected, a transition to the state with the matching route is automatically triggered.

+One particular feature worth mentioning is that the approach to routing used here works nicely with concurrent states.
+You would typically define a route at the state containing concurrent states.
+The concurrent states can either be tracked by separate params in the route pattern or by using the `$location.search()` params.
+When each concurrent state is entered, it should update either `$router.params()` or `$router.search()` to record itself.
+Then, when the next `$digest` cycle is run, the current URL to use is generated based off of the currently set route, params and search objects.
+See `example/app.js` to see an example of how this is done.

 ## Setup